alxhill/CobwebKit/README.md

 * Renders with correct CSS styles

 To do:
-* Create a set of default styles
 * Implement support for more rules
     * font stuff
         font-weight, font-family, font-style
-    * padding/margin - will be equivalent
+    * margins - v.simple in this system
     * text-{align:center, decoration: underline}
+    * display: block vs inline?
+* Create a set of default styles

+* Add support for wrapped text (for the p tag)
+* Selector specificity
 * Add support for img tags
+* Make a distinction between block and inline elements

 * Make the parser able to have text and nodes alongside each other
-* Make parsing and rendering more robust
-* Selector specificity
 * Add support for inline styles
 * Add support for link tags
 * Add support for a tags/links?